grafi-tt/sayhisort/README.md

 (TODO: Some unrolling experiment didn't show improvement.
 Try skipping equal keys.)

+### Sorting short sequences

+This phase takes non-neglible time, but anyway it takes only O(len) time.

+When the sequence length is less than or equals to 8, odd-even sort is used.
+(Don't confuse with Batcher's odd-even merge sort.)
+It's stable and friendly to superscalar execution.

+The loop calling odd-even sort is optimized to reduce overhead of dispatching specialized odd-even sort routines.
+Further optimization likely broats-up inlined code size, so the author is reluctant to explore this direction.

 ### Sorting unique keys

+This phase takes negligible time, so it isn't worth of micro-optimization.

 For de-interleaving imitation buffer, bin-sorting is used if data buffer can be used as auxiliary space.
 Otherwise novel O(NlogN) algorithm is used, that iteratively rotate skewed parts.
 See comments of `DeinterleaveImitation` for detail.

 For sorting data buffer, ShellSort with [Ciura's gap sequence](https://en.wikipedia.org/wiki/Shellsort#Computational_complexity) is used.
 In practice it's very fast.
 From theoretical viewpoint, it's time complexity is O(len) even if ShellSort were O(N^2).
 Actual worst-case time complexity is likely much better.

-Now this phase takes negligible time, so it isn't worth of micro-optimization.

 ### Rotation sub-algorithm